ayantika-khanra/ayantika-khanra.github.io/content/project/Instacart_dataset_analysis/index.md

 Other than this kind of pairings, interesting relationships were observed between products that are not directly related:
 - `85% Lean Ground Beef → Boneless Skinless Chicken Breasts` (Conf: 0.16, Lift: 10.1)
 - `Sea Salt Pita Chips → Original Hummus` (Conf: 0.18, Lift: 8.2)

+**Insights like these can guide targeted marketing, promotions, product placement, and inventory planning.**

 While these rules are practically useful, grouping items by aisle can help understand broader patterns of which product categories drive purchases in other categories.